Dear readers of ADxS.org, please forgive the disruption.

 1.3.1.
 The central nervous system (brain and spinal cord, CNS)

-If this does not solve the problem (does not remove the stressor), dopamine and norepinephrine levels continue to rise, which deactivates the PFC and transfers behavioral control to other brain regions.
-Neurotransmitters during stress Norepinephrine activates the other stress systems, in particular the autonomic nervous system and the HPA axis (stress axis).
+If this does not solve the problem (the stressor is not eliminated), dopamine and noradrenaline levels continue to rise, which deactivates the PFC and transfers behavioral control to other brain regions.
+Neurotransmitters during stress Noradrenaline activates the other stress systems, in particular the autonomic nervous system and the HPA axis (stress axis).

 Deactivation of the PFC further disinhibits the HPA axis, which is controlled by the PFC.

-The cortex has a central role in the regulation of the autonomic nervous system and directly controls it by means of10
+The cortex plays a central role in the regulation of the autonomic nervous system and controls it directly by means of10

 • Anterior cortex